 - Cut block of Halloumi in half-creating 2 rectangles.
 Cut about three 1/2 inch slices from each block.
 Dredge each slice in flour.
 Make sure you turn the slices on all sides including the edges.
 Tap slices against a board to get rid of any extra flour.

 - Pour 1/4 cup of olive oil in pan.
 Heat until almost spattering.
 Add cheese to pan-two slice at a time.
 Fry until you see the edges turn brown and then carefully turn the slices over and fry again until both sides have browned.
 Drain on paper .
-Sprinkle with fresh pepper and serve with a lemon edge.
+Sprinkle with fresh pepper and serve with a lemon wedge.
 Garnish with a sprig of parsley.